Which place is cheaper, Lisbon or Bucharest?

 The spring attracts plenty of travelers to both Bucharest and Lisbon.
 Most visitors come to Bucharest for the activities around the city during these months.
-Also, the spring months attract visitors to Lisbon because of the activities around the city and the natural beauty.
+Also, the spring months attract visitors to Lisbon because of the beaches, the activities around the city, and the natural beauty.

 In the spring, Bucharest is cooler than Lisbon.
-Typically, the spring temperatures in Bucharest in April are around 12°C (54°F), and Lisbon is about 16°C (60°F).
+Typically, the spring temperatures in Bucharest in April average around 12°C (54°F), and Lisbon averages at about 16°C (60°F).

 People are often attracted to the plentiful sunshine in Lisbon this time of the year.
 Bucharest usually receives less sunshine than Lisbon during spring.
 Bucharest gets 185 hours of sunny skies, while Lisbon receives 235 hours of full sun in the spring.

 In April, Bucharest usually receives less rain than Lisbon.
 Bucharest gets 46 mm (1.8 in) of rain, while Lisbon receives 64 mm (2.5 in) of rain each month for the spring.